mndrix/func/README.md

 ## format/2 templates

 A format string acceptable as the first argument to format/2 can be used as a function.
-It generates an atom or list of codes as output.
+It generates an atom, list of codes or string as output.
 The template's type determines the output's type.
 This offers a powerful string interpolation syntax visually similar to Python's.